 - A. Immediate execution; discretionary stay.
 Execution or other proceeding to enforce a judgment may issue immediately upon the entry of the judgment, unless the court directing entry of the judgment, in its discretion and on such conditions for the security of the adverse party as are proper, otherwise directs.

-No stay of proceedings to enforce judgment may be entered by the court under this section after the notice of appeal has been served and filed as provided in ORS 19.023 through 19.029 and during the pendency of such appeal. - B. Other stays.
-This rule does not limit the right of a party to a stay otherwise provided for by these rules or other statute or rule. - C. Stay or injunction in favor of state or municipality thereof.
-The state, or any county or incorporated city, shall not be required to furnish any bond or other security when a stay is granted by authority of section A. of this rule in any action to which it is a party or is responsible for payment or performance of the judgment. - D. Stay of judgment as to multiple claims or multiple parties.
+No stay of proceedings to enforce judgment may be entered by the trial court under this section after the notice of appeal has been served and filed as provided in ORS 19.023 through 19.029 and during the pendency of such appeal. - B. Other stays.
+This rule does not limit the right of a party to a stay otherwise provided for by these rules or other statute or rule. - c.
+Stay or injunction in favor of public body.
+The federal government, any of its public corporations or commissions, the state, any of its public corporations or commissions, a county, a municipal corporation, or other similar public body shall not be required to furnish any bond or other security when a stay is granted by authority of section A. of this rule in any action to which it is a party or is responsible for payment or performance of the judgment. - D. Stay of judgment as to multiple claims or multiple parties.
 When a court has ordered a final judgment under the conditions stated in Rule 67 B., the court may stay enforcement of that judgment or judgments and may prescribe such conditions as are necessary to secure the benefit thereof to the party in whose favor the judgment is entered.